 The Strong publishes and copublishes books that explore play and the ways it encourages learning, creativity, and discovery, and illuminates cultural history.

-More than a dozen historians, curators, librarians, and other members of the staff of The Strong regularly research and write about artifacts in the museum’s collections and offer information, insights, and anecdotes on particular topics of play for three blogs the museum publishes.
-These are the Play Stuff Blog, about toys, games, and all sorts of other stuff for play; the CHEGheads Blog, about the past, present, and future of video games and other electronic games; and the re:Play Blog, about play in all its forms.
+More than a dozen historians, curators, librarians, and other members of the staff of The Strong regularly research and write about artifacts in the museum’s collections and offer information, insights, and anecdotes on particular topics of play for four blogs the museum publishes.
+These are the Play Stuff Blog, about toys, games, and all sorts of other stuff for play; the CHEGheads Blog, about the past, present, and future of video games and other electronic games; the re:Play Blog, about play in all its forms; and a Tumblr page that highlights a selection of publications, archival records, and ephemera.
 In addition, Scott Eberle, the museum’s vice president for play studies, writes the Play in Mind blog for Psychology Today.